harness/developer-hub/docs/continuous-integration/ci-technical-reference/background-step-settings.md

 Assume you create a Background step with the **Name** and **Id** `myloginservice`.

 - A containerized step talks to this service using `myloginservice:container_port`.
-- A Run or Run Test step that runs directly on a VM or in a Kubernetes cluster talks to the service using `localhost:host_port`.
+- A step, such as a Run or Run Test step, that runs directly on the VM or in a Kubernetes cluster talks to the service using `localhost:host_port`.

 </details>